Topological metrizations of trees, and new quartet methods of tree inference: Quartet Distance Supertree

 These results show that even with about a quarter of the quartets incorrect, on average the correct tree was recovered to within an RF distance of 2 (i.e, all but 1 of the 13 non-trivial splits were recovered correctly) for the caterpillar tree.
 And even with about half of the caterpillar's quartets omitted, results were similarly accurate.
 The balanced tree topology was even more robustly recovered than the caterpillar tree, allowing quite large amounts of quartet error under both scenarios.

-Of course one should interpret these results cautiously, as empirical quartet error may not have the simple form simulated here.
+Of course one should interpret these results cautiously, as empirical quartet error may not have the simple form of the simulation.
 In empirical settings it is unlikely that all quartets would be equally likely to be incorrect or omitted, or that in the case of an incorrect quartet that both alternatives would be equally likely.
 Nonetheless, these simulations strongly indicate the need for more realistic simulation studies to investigate performance.

 \begin{remark} A potential drawback of QDS for general tree inference from quartets is that its theoretical basis assumes one has a quartet in $\mathcal Q$ for every subset of 4 taxa, and no weights can be supplied expressing relative confidence in those quartets.
 This differs from the maximum quartet consistency framework in which one seeks to maximize an objective function expressing the total weights of quartets displayed on the tree.
 While the above simulations suggest uniformly missing quartets may be of less concern, confidence weighting seems to be desirable, at least with quartets inferred by Maximum Likelihood, as discussed in \cite{RanGasc2001}.
 However, in some applications, and especially for species tree inference from gene trees as described in the next section, these aspects of QDS may not be a great disadvantage. \end{remark}